 Visions and aims:

 The local NGO and cultural scene is growing and energetic.
 The aim is to activate the social imagination and turn it into a long-term engagement process.
 The outside image is already changing a lot, there are more visitors coming to the area.
-The local inhabitants would like to emphasize, that it is a good place to live and take a breath from the city life, with less noise and pollution.
-This area is also in a process of regeneration and it is crucial, that the local inhabitants are involved in the process, otherwise they won’t feel the sense of ownership and won’t see it as something, that needs to be looked after commonly.
+The local inhabitants would like to emphasise, that it is a good place to live and take a breath from the city life, with less noise and pollution.
+This area is also in a process of regeneration and it is crucial that the local inhabitants are involved in the process.
+If not, they will not feel the sense of ownership.

 Cultural planning approach: